justinethier/cyclone/docs/Garbage-Collector.md

 ## Thread Data

 At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
+The continuation and arguments are used by the application code to call into its next function with a result.
 Thread data is a structure that contains all of the necessary information to perform collections, including:

 - Thread state
 - Stack boundaries